do71730/Learning/python/introduction/easy/Calculator/README.md

 ## Purpose
 This project is a simple calculator that allows the users to perform Six opperations on 2 numbers:
-- + Addition
+- Addition: +
-- - Subtraction
+- Subtraction: -
-- % Modulo
+- Modulo: %
-- ** Exponential
+- Exponential: **
-- * Multiplication
+- Multiplication: *
-- / Division
+- Division: /

 ## Error Handling
 Error Handling is performed using a basic try ... except logic.
 This allows the program to keep running until the user enters 'X' at any time.